gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 This day I want to do something else, express myself more, and meet someone new.

-Today is all there is, ever was, and forever will be.

 The past is passed and now we start anew.